 If the Applicant will use existing resources (e.g., accumulated cash balances), third- parties as a source of operating income (e.g., grants or loans), or in-kind contributions (e.g. use of personnel, back office systems), describe the Applicant’s progress in securing firm commitments;

 Explain how the Applicant would address any operating deficit. (e.g., income or loan from Affiliates or alternate sources, reduce scope of activities, use reserves, etc.).
-If the Applicant identified a Controlling Entity in Question #3, please indicate what, if any, financial support will be provided by the Controlling Entity to address any operating deficit (e.g. full support, partial support, etc.).

 (Maximum Response Length: 5,000 characters)